pcafrica/advanced_programming_2025-2026/homework_rules.md

 You have the option to work in **groups of up to 3 members**.
 If you choose to work in a group, the submission should clearly list **all** group members, their email addresses and a short list of individual contributions.
 Each group should submit **one** assignment collectively.

 ## Format
-Submit your assignments on the  platform.
+Submit your assignments on the Google Classroom platform.
 Attach a single .tar or .zip archive named "AssignmentX_Surname(s).xyz".

 **Note:** **Do not** upload or include generated files such as executables, object files, or libraries. **Only** submit the source code and provide clear instructions for compilation or, preferably, include a **build script**.